 Temecula Vehicular Manslaughter Attorney

-What is Vehicular Manslaughter?
+What Is Vehicular Manslaughter?

-Manslaughter is the unlawful killing of a human being without malice, or intent, and can be caused voluntarily, involuntarily, or by a vehicle.
+Manslaughter is the unlawful killing of a human being without malice or intent and can be caused voluntarily, involuntarily, or by a vehicle.
 Thus, if you are accused of vehicular manslaughter, it means that you allegedly killed someone while driving a vehicle:

-- in the commission of an unlawful act not amounting to a felony, and with gross negligence
+- in the commission of an unlawful act not amounting to a felony and with gross negligence

-- in the commission of an unlawful act not amounting to a felony, but without gross negligence
+- in the commission of an unlawful act not amounting to a felony but without gross negligence

-- in the commission of a lawful act that might cause death, unlawfully, and with gross negligence
+- in the commission of a lawful act that might cause death, unlawfully and with gross negligence

-To put it into perspective, you could get vehicular manslaughter charges for driving grossly negligently, under the influence, or while drowsy or falling asleep.
+To put it into perspective, you could get vehicular manslaughter charges for driving grossly negligently, under the influence, or while tired or falling asleep.
 For example, failing to maintain a clean windshield could obstruct your view and cause you to kill someone.
 Or actions such as speeding, passing a vehicle in a no-passing zone, and making illegal U-turns could also warrant vehicular manslaughter charges if it causes the death of another.

 If convicted of vehicular manslaughter, your punishment will depend on the circumstances of your reported crime.
 You may face up to one year in county jail or up to 10 years in state prison.